-The history of Independence Day dates back to the 1770s when the original 13 colonies were getting more and more dissatisfied with their ties to Britain.
+The history of Independence Day dates back to 1770s when the original 13 colonies were getting more and more dissatisfied with their ties to Britain.
 The Declaration of Independence was officially adopted by Congress on July 4, 1776.
 Four days later, people read from the document in Philadelphia's Independence Square, ringing bells and playing band music to celebrate.
-A year later, Philadelphia adjourned Congress and celebrated the first anniversary of Independence Day with bells, bonfires, and, of course, fireworks.
+A year later, Philadelphia adjourned Congress and celebrated the first anniversary of Independence Day with bells, bonfires, and of course, fireworks.

 The customs developed in those early days eventually spread to other cities and have held fast as the country grew and developed.
-Celebrations have grown to include processions, picnics, concerts, games, and fireworks shows.
+Celebrations have grown to include processions, picnics, concerts, games, and firework shows.

 Today, the 4th of July continues to be a time to gather with friends and family and remember where our traditions first began — and maybe even forge some of your own!
-Whether or not they involve bells or bonfires, here are some fun July 4th party ideas perfect for summer.
+Whether or not they involve bells or bonfires, here are some fun July 4th party ideas and activities perfect for this summer.

 If you decide to throw your party in a public park, be sure to be considerate of others enjoying the open space.
 Look into renting a pavilion or covered shelter if you plan to invite lots of people, or bring your own tent or canopy for a sunshade or rain shelter.
 Be sure you know the rules regarding open flames, gas and charcoal grills, and firework safety, and keep any animals on a leash.